c2lang/documentation/documentation/docs/language/modules.md

 So `file1.c2` can use external symbols from `file` and `storage`, while `file2.c2` can only use symbols from `file` and `net`.

-One big advantage of not using C-style header-file includes is that no filenames will ever appear in the code.
-This means renaming/moving the files of modules requires **NO** change to other code whatsoever, even if said code uses the module itself!!
-Powerful stuff.
+One advantage of not using C-style header-file includes is that filenames will never appear in the code.
+This means renaming/moving the files of modules requires **NO** change to other code whatsoever, even if said code uses the module itself!
+How convenient!

 ## symbol visibility

-All files of the same module have access to all the declarations of that module.
-Other modules can only use the __public__ ones.
+All files of the same module have access to all the declarations in the module.
+Other modules can only use declarations specified as `public`.

 `file.c2`
 ```c